 He got in the lost cause of a ballgame, and pitched.
 "Then it came my turn to bat and Cronin said, 'Go up and hit, kid!
 Go up and hit!'
 So I went up and hit, and the first ball Monty Stratton threw to me, I hit it over the left-field fence.
 I was a left-hand hitter; I swung a little late.
 In those days, they didn't have the screen (on top of the wall).
 They had horns to advertise.
 They used to announce the lineups and so forth.
 Loudspeakers.
 And it hit in the loudspeaker, which was an automatic home run.
 But I don't know that.
 And the ball came back on the field.
 Mike Kreevich is playing center field, and he's taking his time.
 When I hit the ball, I figured I'd hit the wall and I'd make a double anyway.
 When I got to second base -- he knew it was a home run, but I didn't -- and I said to myself, 'Christ, he's not hustling,' and I went sliding into third base.
 Bill McGowan was the umpire and he hollered, 'Come on, kid.
 Come on in, you hit a home run.'
 I didn't even know it was a home run."

 It was but a brief stay in the bigs.
 Lefebvre threw the four innings, hit the one homer, and was headed to Minneapolis to play for the American Association Millers under Donie Bush.
 "I only stayed with the Red Sox for a few days, and then they sent me to Minneapolis and I played with Ted Williams when he was 19 years old."
-When the Red Sox visited Chicago just over a week later, Joe Cronin called him in and explained that Bush needed a left-handed pitcher.
+When the Red Sox visited Chicago just over a week after Lefebvre's debut, Joe Cronin called him in and explained that Bush needed a left-handed pitcher.
 He told Bill, "I think you'd be better off going over there, you'd be pitching regular, you know."
 So instead of sitting on the bench in Boston, he joined the Millers and became teammates with Ted Williams, Stan Spence, and Jim Tabor.
 Lefebvre’s best pitch was the fastball, and he had a slider and a palmball in his repertoire, too.

 "I had a good year.
 I won eight and lost eight, which was pretty good for a rookie."
 Lefebvre got in 127 innings and had a 4.25 ERA, striking out 45 while walking 35.
 Ted Williams won the American Association's Triple Crown that year, and after the season Lefebvre, Williams, Walter Tauscher, and Stan Spence did some barnstorming across the upper Midwest with their second baseman, Andy Cohen.
 Bill remembers falling asleep in the back seat, with Ted riding shotgun - literally.
 Every so often, a huge bang would wake him up; Ted had fired his shotgun at a jackrabbit or something.
-"Well, in about fifteen days, he emptied that whole case.
+"Well, in about fifteen days, he emptied that whole [shotgun shell] case.
 By the end of the trip I think he was shooting at cats and dogs.
 He probably killed a couple of cows, I don't know.
 It's a wonder we never got pinched."

-The following year, 1939, it was a choice between Bill and Jake Wade as to who'd be the left-hander taken to Boston, and Cronin chose the veteran Wade.
+The following year, 1939, it was a choice between Bill and Jake Wade as to who'd be the final left-hander taken to Boston, and Cronin chose the veteran Wade.
 The Red Sox had meanwhile bought the Louisville ballclub, and so sent Lefebvre to Louisville.
 He appeared in 30 games, throwing 116 innings, and ran up a record of 6-10 with a 5.51 ERA, walking one more than he struck out, 43-42.
 Despite the less than impressive showing, he got another call-up to Boston and worked 26 innings in five games, winning one and losing one.

 The win came in Cleveland on August 29.
 Lefty started the game and it was scoreless after four innings, when the Red Sox scored a couple of runs and then Ted Williams broke the game open with another grand slam, off Harry Eisenstat, for a 6-0 lead.
 Lefty pitched through seven innings, got in a little trouble in the eighth, and was then relieved by Joe Heving.
 He recorded his first major-league win – and his only one for the Red Sox.
 He was 2-for-3 at the plate.